dojo/docs/quickstart/events.rst

 Dojo has three functions recommended for registering code to run on page load and unload:

-* `dojo.addOnLoad(func) <dojo/addOnLoad>`_ - Runs the specified function after the page has finished loading, dojo.require() calls have completed, and the parser (if enabled) has instantiated widgets.
+* :ref:`dojo.addOnLoad(func) <dojo/addOnLoad>` - Runs the specified function after the page has finished loading, dojo.require() calls have completed, and the parser (if enabled) has instantiated widgets.

-* `dojo.addOnWindowUnload(func) <dojo/addOnWindowUnload>`_ - Runs on page unload.
+* :ref:`dojo.addOnWindowUnload(func) <dojo/addOnWindowUnload>` - Runs on page unload.
 Useful for tear-down releasing resources (destroying widgets, etc.), but some browsers limit what operations can be done at this stage, especially DOM access / manipulation.

-* `dojo.addOnUnload(func) <dojo/addOnUnload>`_ - This also runs on page unload, but earlier than `dojo.addOnWindowUnload(func) <dojo/addOnWindowUnload>`_, avoiding the restrictions mentioned above.
+* :ref:`dojo.addOnUnload(func) <dojo/addOnUnload>` - This also runs on page unload, but earlier than :ref:`dojo.addOnWindowUnload(func) <dojo/addOnWindowUnload>`, avoiding the restrictions mentioned above.
 However, the function specified to `dojo.addOnUnload(func) <dojo/addOnUnload>` may be called even when the page isn't unloading, just because a user (for example) clicked a hyperlink to download a file.
 Useful for idempotent operations like saving state.

-Like dojo.connect(), these methods are useful because multiple pieces of code calling `dojo.addOnLoad(func) <dojo/addOnLoad>`_ etc. won't overwrite each other.
+Like dojo.connect(), these methods are useful because multiple pieces of code calling :ref:`dojo.addOnLoad(func) <dojo/addOnLoad>` etc. won't overwrite each other.

 ==================
 Topic Based Events
 ==================

-In addition to the simple event system created by `dojo.connect <dojo/connect>`_, dojo offers support for anonymous publication and subscription of objects, via `dojo.publish <dojo/publish>`_ and `dojo.subcribe <dojo/subscribe>`_.
+In addition to the simple event system created by :ref:`dojo.connect <dojo/connect>`, dojo offers support for anonymous publication and subscription of objects, via :ref:`dojo.publish <dojo/publish>` and :ref:`dojo.subcribe <dojo/subscribe>`.
 These methods allow a function to broadcast objects to any other function that has subscribed.
-This is dojo's topic system, and it makes it very easy to allow separate components to communicate without explicit knowledge of one another's internals.  `dojo.publish <dojo/publish>`_ calls any functions that are connected to the topic via `dojo.subcribe <dojo/subscribe>`_, passing to those subscribed functions arguments that are published (see syntax for details).
-As one might expect, `dojo.unsubcribe <dojo/unsubscribe>`_ will cause a previously subscribed function to no longer be called when `dojo.publish <dojo/publish>`_ is called in the future
+This is dojo's topic system, and it makes it very easy to allow separate components to communicate without explicit knowledge of one another's internals.  :ref:`dojo.publish <dojo/publish>` calls any functions that are connected to the topic via :ref:`dojo.subcribe <dojo/subscribe>`, passing to those subscribed functions arguments that are published (see syntax for details).
+As one might expect, :ref:`dojo.unsubcribe <dojo/unsubscribe>` will cause a previously subscribed function to no longer be called when :ref:`dojo.publish <dojo/publish>` is called in the future

 How does it work?
 -----------------